celery/celery/docs/getting-started/first-steps-with-celery.rst

 managing workers, it must be possible for other modules to import it.

-In this tutorial we will keep everything contained in a single module, but for larger projects you probably want to create a :ref:`dedicated module <project-layout>`.
+In this tutorial we will keep everything contained in a single module, but for larger projects you want to create a :ref:`dedicated module <project-layout>`.

 Let's create the file :file:`tasks.py`: